 What happens if my spouse and I reconcile?

-If you and your spouse have decided to reconcile and a divorce has already been filed, contact your attorney so that he or she may file a motion with the court to dismiss or nonsuit the case filing.
+If you and your spouse have decided to reconcile and divorce has already been filed, contact your attorney so that they may file a motion with the court to dismiss or nonsuit the case filing.
 To help strengthen your union, it is also recommended to seek marriage counseling.

 How do I tell my spouse that I want a divorce?

 Telling your spouse, "I want a divorce," may be one of the most challenging things you ever do.
 When letting your spouse know your intentions, try to do so honestly, openly and calmly, while avoiding having any such conversation in the presence of your children.

 If you are a victim of domestic violence, it may be in the best interest of your safety to have this information relayed through a third party, such as your attorney.

 How do I apply for a "divorce absolute?"

 Texas does not recognize this type of procedure.